sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 .. include:: samples/get_scaling_group_state.rst

-Finally, delete the autoscaling group.
+Delete the autoscaling group.

 .. include:: samples/delete_scaling_group.rst

 Policies
 ----------
 To create an autoscale policy that will

 * Add one server
 * Only allow another scaling actions to happen after a 360 second cool down

-you simply:

 .. include:: samples/create_scaling_policy.rst

-Then, to list all autoscaling policies in a region you can do as follows:
+To list all autoscaling policies in a region:

 .. include:: samples/list_scaling_policies.rst

-Alternatively, the code samples below show how to go about if you want to inspect details of a specific autoscaling policy:
+To inspect details of a specific autoscaling policy:

 .. include:: samples/get_scaling_policy_details.rst

-If you want to alter details for a policy:
+To alter details for a policy:

 .. include:: samples/update_scaling_policy.rst